Man charged after allegedly shooting at vehicle carrying children

 An officer observed a bullet hole through the windshield and a bullet defect to the car’s hood, reports said.

-Benson put her child in the car and went back inside for something she forgot and when she came back outside, turned the car around to drive away, Murray allegedly fired two shots at the car, court documents said.
+The victim put her child in the car and went back inside for something she forgot and when she came back outside, turned the car around to drive away, Murray allegedly fired two shots at the car, court documents said.

-Benson told police that she had four children in the car at the time of the incident.
+The victim told police that she had four children in the car at the time of the incident.

 When officers arrived at Murray’s house to investigate, they found a Chevy Impala parked in front of the house.
 Next to the car, an officer located a .380 Winchester casing, according to the probable cause affidavit.